bhy06/GAN_Anime/README.md

 - [ ] Import metric learning (triplet loss)

 # Anime-faces Dataset
 All anime-faces images are collected and proprecessed by myself.
 Anime-style images of 45 tags are collected from [danbooru.donmai.us](https://danbooru.donmai.us/) using the crawler tool [gallery-dl](https://github.com/mikf/gallery-dl).
 The images are then processed by a anime face detector [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface).
 After cropping, meaningless images are deleted manually and the resulting dataset contains about 100,000 anime faces in total.
-For conditional GANs, anime-faces images of 20 tags are utilized for training.
+For conditional GANs, anime-faces images of 20 tags (about 50,000 images) are utilized for training.

 # Run